 Interest Rate Risk.
-As of June 30, 2011, our \$7.5 million in cash was primarily invested in interest-bearing money market accounts.
+As of September 30, 2011, our \$31.8 million in cash was primarily invested in interest-bearing money market accounts.
 We believe that a hypothetical 10% increase or decrease in market interest rates would not have a material impact on our consolidated financial position, results of operations or cash flows.

 Foreign Currency Exchange Rate Risk.
-We are exposed to foreign currency risk related to translation of end-customer sales prices achieved by our primary marketing partner, Devicor, that are denominated in a currency other than the US Dollar (USD).
-Such foreign currencies currently include the Canadian dollar and the Eurozone euro.
-Sales made by Devicor that are denominated in foreign currencies are translated into USD and are factored into the global average end-customer sales price, of which Neoprobe receives a fixed percentage.
-Foreign currency exchange rate risk associated with sales of our gamma detection devices will cease following the sale of our GDS Business in the third quarter of 2011.
 We do not currently have material foreign currency exposure related to our assets as the majority are denominated in U.S. currency and our foreign-currency based transaction exchange risk is not material.
-For the six-month periods ended June 30, 2011 and 2010, we recorded approximately \$1,000 and \$3,000 of foreign currency transaction losses, respectively.
+For the nine-month periods ended September 30, 2011 and 2010, we recorded approximately \$2,000 and \$3,000 of foreign currency transaction losses, respectively.

 Equity Price Risk.
 We do not use derivative instruments for hedging of market risks or for trading or speculative purposes.
 Derivative instruments embedded in contracts, to the extent not already a free-standing contract, are bifurcated and accounted for separately.
 All derivatives are recorded on the consolidated balance sheet at fair value in accordance with current accounting guidelines for such complex financial instruments.
 Fair value of warrant liabilities is determined based on a Black-Scholes option pricing model calculation which includes the price of Company stock.
-As of June 30, 2011, we had approximately \$60,000 of derivative liabilities recorded on our balance sheet related to 20,000 of our Series V warrants.
+As of September 30, 2011, we had approximately \$53,000 of derivative liabilities recorded on our balance sheet related to 20,000 of our Series V warrants.
 We believe that a hypothetical 50% increase or decrease in our stock price would not have a material impact on our consolidated financial position, results of operations or cash flows.